rickshow314/Thesis_masters/Materials/queries/README.md

 ```

+## Query 5:
-## Query 5:This query determines the most frequently used method for detecting variants whose affected chromosome is 17.
+This query determines the most frequently used method for detecting variants whose affected chromosome is 17.
 The most common method identified is DNA-seq.
 ```sparql
 PREFIX rdf: <http://www.w3.org/1999/02/22-rdf-syntax-ns#>